 When I take portraits, I look for this deeper, some might say more subtle beauty.

 I have found that many people, especially in cities, feel the need to hide their true nature and 'wear' their face as if it is a protective mask.
 Others, however, can reveal a great deal about themselves in a fleeting glance.
 So I always carry a card that explains I am a photographer who, amongst other interests, specialises in classic black and white portraits.
 Consequently, if I see someone in the street, or across the tube carriage, or sitting beside me in a concert or at a play, or across the room at a party and I am drawn to an indefinable something about the way they look, I give them a card.
 Almost everyone accepts it.
 Understandably, many are wary at such an approach from a stranger, and never contact me.
 However, some email me and ask for more details.
 A number end up having their portrait taken.

-My aim over the next twelve months is to photograph 52 'perfect strangers' - one for each week of a year.
+My aim over the next twelve months is to photograph over 100'perfect strangers' - ideally 2 for each week of a year.
 Seen together at some future date in a gallery, I hope the portraits will express the fact that beauty is not only in the eye of the beholder, but something we keep as a gift inside all of us.
 We just need to find the look or the word or the circumstance to give it freedom of expression.